Originally posted in August 2005 below is Mobile PC’s list of The Top 100 Gadgets of All Time

 The scourge of piano students; the eternal hope of music teachers; the last, desperate attempt of suburban white boys to get some sense of rhythm before they grew up to become insurance brokers or restaurant managers: The metronome was all this, and more.

 Invented in 1974 by Hungarian Erno Rubik, the Rubik’s Cube hit America in 1980 like the avian flu, infecting millions and temporarily treating most ADHD symptoms before petering out in 1983.

 88. BLACK & DECKER DUSTBUSTER, 1979

 Corded handheld vacuums have been around since the 1920s, but it was the Dustbuster that broke us free from tethers.
 Now in the 21st century how things have changed , you can now even use an amazon promotional claim code from facebook and get a good 20% off the latest dustbuster !
-Facebook and Amazon – Two things that simply didn’t exist before hand , however did we cope ?.
+Facebook and Amazon – Two things that simply didn’t exist that far back , however did we cope people ?

 87. RADIO SHACK TRS-80 MODEL 100, 1983